TaleLearnCode/NavigatingTheMaze/Demos/0001-AdoptingServerlessArchitecture.md

 #### Implementation

-- Set up Azure Functions for backend processing
+- Set up Azure Functions for backend processing.
-- Integrate with other Azure services (API Management, Cosmos DB, etc.) as needed
+- Integrate with other Azure services (API Management, Cosmos DB, etc.) as needed.
-- Monitor performance and make adjustments as required
+- Monitor performance and make adjustments as required.
-- Train the team on serverless best practices and Azure tools
+- Train the team on serverless best practices and Azure tools.

 #### Confirmation